Restaurant Listings

 CHINESE

 Since 1989, Szechwan Chinese Kitchen has been pleasing customers with its award-winning, made-from-scratch cooking.
-The house special Peking duck is a real treat, and lovers of kung pao will enjoy the restaurant’s three-ingredient version with chicken, shrimp, and beef.
+The house special Peking duck is a real treat, and lovers of kung pao will enjoy the restaurant’s three-meat version with chicken, shrimp, and beef.
 Lots of gluten-free and vegetarian-friendly dishes as well.
 At lunchtime, enjoy combo plates for under 15 bucks.
 1612 Ute Blvd, 435-655-8916, szechwanpc.flavorplate.com $$–$$$ L D P

 VESSEL KITCHEN